deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Kirk snorted at him.
 "An hour's exercise every day, Lewis.
 You biologically *need* it"

-"*Like fuck I do…*" Lewis grumbled, but he stood up anyway, stretching and groaning as his spine popped in three places.
+*"Like fuck I do…*" Lewis grumbled, but he stood up anyway, stretching and groaning as his spine popped in three places.

 "You see?
 Your species isn't meant to sit still for long periods."